-EMPLOYEE GRIEVANCE EXTENSION OF TIME FOR GRIEVANCE PROCEDURE (FCGRF-005)
+EXTENSION OF TIME FOR GRIEVANCE PROCEDURE (FCGRF-005)

-Pursuant to the Grievance Procedure, the parties time period to allow for further investigation, • grievances filed by (grievant name): Signature of Grievant/ Spokesperson: Date: Appointing Authority or Department Head: Date:
+Pursuant to the Grievance Procedure, the parties agree to exinvestigation, findings and decisions in the grievances filed b (date) Signature of Grievant/ Spokesperson: Date: Appointing Authority or Department Head: Date:

-Time limit requirements for employees and supervisors who request action on a grievance or departmental response to grievances as specified in this procedure may be extended by the County within 5 to 7 work days from receipt of the request.
+Time limit requirements for employees and supervisors who request action on a grievance or departmental response to grievances as specified in this procedure may be extended by the County within 5 to 7 business days from receipt of the request.
 Extension of time forms shall be available from the HR Operations Division of the Department of Human Resources Management.
 Extensions shall not exceed more than 10 days at any given step of this procedure.
 The original of the extension of time form shall be attached to the grievance form, one copy shall be kept by the Appointing Authority, Department Head and/or designee, a copy shall be given to the employee and a copy forwarded to the Grievance Coordinator's office.

+EMPLOYEE GRIEVANCE

-EMPLOYEE GRIEVANCE NON-RESOLUTION OF GRIEVANCE (FCGRF-006)
+NON-RESOLUTION OF GRIEVANCE (FCGRF-006)

-Instructions: Submit this form to the Department of Human Resources Management, HR Operations Division within 10 working days of reaching a decision of non-resolution.
+Instructions: Submit this form to the Department of Human Resources Management, HR Operations Division within 10 business days of reaching a decision of non-resolution.

-Department: Case File #: Date of Grievance: Grievant's Name: Appointing Aut hority/ Designee: Describe in detail the reason(s) for non -resolution: Describe in detail the reason(s) for hon -resolution.
-Grievant's Signature: Date: Appointing Authority/ Designee's Signa Date: ature:
+Department: Case File #: Date of Grievance: Grievant's Name: Appointing Auth ority/ Designee: Describe in detail the reason(s) for non-resol ution: Grievant's Signature: Data Date: Appointing Authority/ Designee's Signature: Date: